 While we certainly have spent years developing our skills, we're just going to look at what we HAVE to do in order to be ready for something like a birthday or dance party.

-- Stay on top of all the new music from every genre so that we can responsive to the event.
+- Stay on top of all the new music from every genre so that we can responsive to your event.

-- Contact the client again in advance to confirm the details and identify any challenges or requests.
+- Contact you multiple times in advance to confirm the details and identify any challenges or changes (which happens a lot).

-- Prepare music so we can be ready based on the client's requests, usually takes an hour or so depending on the event
+- Prepare music so we can be ready based on the client's requests, usually takes an hour or two per event

-- Check equipment and load up the vehicle with everything we need, including sound, mics and lights
+- Double Check & TEST the equipment, THEN load up the vehicle with everything we need, including sound, mics and lights

-- Set Up & Test the Sound System in the (sometimes difficult) space
+- Set Up & Test the Sound System in the (sometimes difficult) space, adjust everything so it sounds best.

-That presumes there aren't a lot of special music, special cues, and that the DJ is essentially doing what the DJ naturally does best - throwing a great party that get's people dancing and having a great time.
-We're looking about 5 hours of 'not djing' time that goes into the prep for the event, including packing up, traveling, music prep, and client contact.
+That presumes there aren't a lot of special music needs, highly specialized cues, and that the DJ is essentially doing what the DJ naturally does best - throwing a great party that get's people dancing and having a great time.
+We're looking at an average of 10 hours of 'not djing' time that goes into the prep for the event, including packing up, traveling, music prep, and client contact.

-The second we're talking about a wedding, we're adding multiple meetings over months and years, hours more prep and scores of music cues (unintentional pun).
-A wedding isn't as simple as 'show up and play', and that's why it's more expensive.
+The second we're talking about a wedding, we're adding multiple meetings over months and possibly years, hours more prep and scores of music cues (unintentional pun).
+A wedding isn't as simple as 'show up and play', and that's why it's going to cost more than a house party.

-Expect the DJ to put in around 20-25 hours of prep work in advance, including preparing all the specialty music, meetings, organizing the final details, communicating with the client and other vendors.
-In fact, if your regular Raleigh DJ party price is a nice round number like $500, then a wedding should cost something like $2500 since you're putting in 5 times the number of hours.
+Expect the DJ to put in around 15-25 hours of prep work in advance, including preparing all the specialty music, meetings, organizing the final details, communicating with the client and other vendors.
+In fact, if your ridea of a 'regular' price is a number like $500, then a wedding should cost something like $2500 since you're putting in 5 times the number of hours.

 Think about it this way, your average ceremony is going to require a 2nd system, specialty microphones and additional equipment.
 It's more work than a 'show up and play' birthday party DJ, even though it's a 'shorter' event time, only an hour on average compared to a 3 or 4 hour birthday party.

-Once you get the wedding reception, that's where it starts getting REALLY complicated for the wedding DJ, since clients have come to expect the wedding DJ to do more than just play music, the wedding DJ is also going to function as an emcee, event director, essentially the person yelling 'action!' on all the key moments, directing attention where it belongs, and then throwing a great party when the dancefloor opens.
+Once you get the wedding reception, that's where it starts getting REALLY complicated for your Raleigh Wedding DJ, since clients have come to expect the wedding DJ to do more than just play music, the Raleigh Wedding DJ is also going to function as an emcee, event director, essentially the person yelling 'action!' on all the key moments, directing attention where it belongs, and then throwing a great party when the dancefloor opens.

 The wedding reception you put together is going to be unique to you, but will most likely have between 25 and 80 'cues', although some will have even more.
 Let's assume that each 'cue' will take around 3 minutes to prepare for, which mean's that's up to 4 hours of music prep for your wedding DJ - JUST music prep, not including anything else, like learning everyone's names & pronunciations, developing your party playlist, testing mix ideas, or doing anything with equipment.